rokmohar/alexa-assistant/readme.md

 # Sites reproducing installation instructions

-The skill software is provided as open source as are the instructions so you are welcome to distribute and modify as per the [GNU General Public License v3.0](LICENSE)
+The skill software in this GitHub project is provided as open source as are the instructions so you are welcome to distribute and modify as per the [GNU General Public License v3.0](LICENSE)

 I do however have to pay the costs of hosting the cloudformation templates and zip files on AWS S3.
-As such the CloudFormation template linked to in these instructions provided for users installing the lambda function via this github page is licenced under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/)
+As such the istructions for deploying this skill and the CloudFormation template linked within are now held in a seperate [GitHub project](https://github.com/tartanguru/alexa-assistant-instructions) which is licenced under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/)

 If you wish to reproduce the installation instructions hosted on your own website (**I really wish you wouldn't as it makes my life very difficult to support and update the skill**) then you may link to my Cloudformation template (and consequently the zips on my S3 buckets)  provided that there is no monetisation on the page e.g. adverts.
 If you do wish to have monetisation then you will need to host your own Cloudformation template and associated zip files.